gjcarew/poker_hands/README.md

 ## Initial thoughts

 This should be a rails app to take advantage of a PostgreSQL database and the ActiveRecord ORM.
-Extensibility was one of the suggested criteria, and this seems like it would allow for easier creation of statistics, analysis of hands, additional players, etc.
+Extensibility was one of the suggested criteria, and this seems like it would allow for easier creation of statistics, analysis of hands, additional players, etc. Ideally you could make a full on poker website with this backend (once some endpoints were created.)

-Initial thoughts are to have all 'belongs to' relationships: A card belongs to a hand, and hand belongs to a player, there are two hands per round.

 The best way to get the data from the text file into the Postgres database is most likely through a custom rake task since it is a one-off thing.

-For the time being, I would use a runner file to find the final solution for how many wins player one has.
+There can also be a rake task to get the number of wins player one had.

 ### To do
 - [x] Create migrations and models